leandroltavares/math-parser/README.md

 # math-parser
-Small project for parsing math expressions
+Small project for parsing and evaluating math expressions